 Specific Entry Form Questions for this category:

-On the entry form, in addition to submitting contact and company information, you will be asked to answer the following questions, (Please note the maximum text/character length for your answers including spaces are shown in brackets below):
+On the entry form, in addition to submitting contact and company information, you will be asked to answer the following questions, (Please note the maximum text/character length for your answers including spaces are shown in brackets):

 Preview of entry form questions:

-- What is the brand name of your Mobile Technology? (i.e. the entry) Please note the name given here will be used in all awards publicity.
-(150 characters = approx. 25words)
+- What is the brand name of your LTE product or service (if applicable)?
+Please note the name given here will be used in all awards publicity.
+(150 characters = approx 25words)

-- Give evidence that the product or solution was commercially available and in services carrying live traffic or customers before 30th November 2012 and in which markets?
+- Give evidence that the product or solution was commercially launched and in service carrying traffic and customers before 29th November 2013 and in which markets?
 (500 characters = approx 85 words)

 - If this product or service is a new release or update to an existing version, please explain the key differences and advances available in this release compared to the previous version.
 Please note that it is only the new release enhanced features or functions that the judges will consider.
 (500 characters = approx 85 words)

-- Is your solution applicable to multiple markets on a global scale?
-(1,500 characters = approx 250 words)
+- Give evidence on how your new technology is applicable to multiple markets on a global scale?
+(1,500 characters = approx. 250 words)